-Cooking with broccoli leaves, stems and flowers, as well as the florets.
+Broccoli leaves, stems and flowers, as well as the florets.

 You Know How to Cook Broccoli

 Broccoli?
 Puh-leese!
-You already know what to do with broccoli.
+We already know what to do with broccoli.
 It's one of the easiest vegetables on the planet to cook, and it's also delicious raw, dipped in anything from homemade hummus to ranch dressing poured from a bottle.
 And just to make sure literally anyone can cook broccoli, grocery stores sell the florets pre-cut, in plastic bags designed to go straight into the microwave oven.
 Congratulations: if you have the ability to push buttons, you can cook broccoli!

-And I think that's great!
+And that's great!
 I used to joke with a certain friend of mine that no matter what he was eating, from Chinese to Italian, "chicken and broccoli" would be a safe bet.
 Broccoli is the gateway vegetable; easy to cook, easy to eat, available everywhere, all year round.

 The Rest of Broccoli